swaxi/GEOL-QMAPS/README.md

 **An existing WAXI QFIELD project must be open when you run this plugin, otherwise the Dialog will not display.**

 ## Functionality
-- **Import Layers** Convert pre-existing data into a WAXI QF Template ready for merging, uses fuuzy logic to suggest best choices for lithology labels.
+- **Import Layers** Convert pre-existing data into a WAXI QF Template ready for merging, uses fuzzy logic to suggest best choices for lithology labels.

 ![dialog1](dialog1.png)